Denis Diderot: Early life

 Denis Diderot was born in Langres, Champagne.
-His parents were Didier Diderot (1685–1759), a cutler, maître coutelier, and Angélique Vigneron (1677–1748).
-Three of five siblings survived to adulthood, Denise Diderot (1715–1797) and their youngest brother Pierre-Didier Diderot (1722–1787), and finally their sister Angélique Diderot (1720–1749).
-According to Arthur McCandless Wilson, Denis Diderot greatly admired his sister Denise, sometimes referring to her as "a female Socrates".
+His parents were Didier Diderot, a cutler, maître coutelier, and Angélique Vigneron.
+Of Denis' five siblings, three survived to adulthood: Denise Diderot, their youngest brother Pierre-Didier Diderot and, their sister Angélique Diderot.
+Denis Diderot greatly admired his sister Denise, sometimes referring to her as "a female Socrates".

-Diderot began his formal education at a Jesuit college in Langres, In 1732 he received the degree of Master of Arts from the University of Paris.
-He abandoned the idea of entering the clergy in 1735, and instead decided to study at the Paris Law Faculty.
-His study of law was short-lived however and in the early 1740s, he decided to become a writer and translator.
-Because of his refusal to enter one of the learned professions, he was disowned by his father, and for the next ten years he lived a bohemian existence.
+Diderot began his formal education at a Jesuit college in Langres.
+In 1732 he received the degree of Master of Arts from the University of Paris.
+He abandoned the idea of entering the clergy in 1735 and, instead, decided to study at the Paris Law Faculty.
+His study of law was short-lived, however, and in the early 1740s he decided to become a writer and translator.
+Because of his refusal to enter one of the learned professions, he was disowned by his father and, for the next ten years, he lived a bohemian existence.

-In 1742, he befriended Jean-Jacques Rousseau, whom he met while watching games of chess and drinking coffee at the Café de la Régence.
-In 1743, he further alienated his father by marrying Antoinette Champion (1710–1796), a devout Roman Catholic.
-The match was considered inappropriate due to Champion's low social standing, poor education, fatherless status, and lack of a dowry.
+In 1742 he formed a friendship with Jean-Jacques Rousseau, whom he met while watching games of chess and drinking coffee at the Café de la Régence.
+In October 1743, he further alienated his father by marrying Antoinette Champion (1710–1796), a devout Catholic.
+Diderot senior considered the match inappropriate, given Champion's low social standing, poor education, fatherless status, and lack of a dowry.
 She was about three years older than Diderot.
-The marriage, in October 1743, produced one surviving child, a girl.
-Her name was Angélique, named after both Diderot's dead mother and sister.
-The death of his sister, a nun, in her convent may have affected Diderot's opinion of religion.
-She is assumed to have been the inspiration for his novel about a nun, La Religieuse, in which he depicts a woman who is forced to enter a convent where she suffers at the hands of the other nuns in the community.
+She bore Diderot one surviving child, a girl, named Angélique, after both Diderot's dead mother and his sister.
+The death in 1749 of his sister Angélique, a nun, in her convent, may have affected Diderot's opinion of religion.
+She is assumed to have been the inspiration for his novel about a nun, La Religieuse, in which he depicts a woman who is forced to enter a convent, where she suffers at the hands of her fellow nuns.

-Diderot had affairs with Mlle.
-Babuti (who would marry Greuze), Madeleine de Puisieux, Sophie Volland and Mme de Maux.
-His letters to Sophie Volland are known for their candor and are regarded to be "among the literary treasures of the eighteenth century".
+Diderot was unfaithful to his wife, and had affairs with Anne-Gabrielle Babuty (who would marry and later divorce the artist Jean-Baptiste Greuze), Madeleine de Puisieux, Sophie Volland, and Mme de Maux (Jeanne-Catherine de Maux), to whom he wrote numerous surviving letters and who eventually left him for a younger man.
+Diderot's letters to Sophie Volland are known for their candor and are regarded to be "among the literary treasures of the eighteenth century".

 Early works

-Diderot's earliest works included a translation of Temple Stanyan's History of Greece (1743); with two colleagues, François-Vincent Toussaint and Marc-Antoine Eidous, he produced a translation of Robert James's Medicinal Dictionary (1746–1748).
+Diderot's earliest works included a translation of Temple Stanyan's History of Greece (1743).
 In 1745, he published a translation of Shaftesbury's Inquiry Concerning Virtue and Merit, to which he had added his own "reflections".
+With two colleagues, François-Vincent Toussaint and Marc-Antoine Eidous, he produced a translation of Robert James's Medicinal Dictionary (1746–1748).